madara-tribe/least_squares_estimator/README.md

 This repository is to convert relative depth(midas prediction from [this repository](https://github.com/madara-tribe/Ros2-DepthCalculator-PX2)) to the actual physical distance (absolute distance) via the least-squares method.

 ## How to get formula to get absolute distance
-run this scripts and command to get formula. after etting formula, you should use the formula to convert relative distance to absolute one.
+run this scripts and command to get formula and the results save to <code>scripts/quadratic_coefficients.csv</code>. after etting formula, you should use the formula to convert relative distance to absolute one.